 MSWPS website also offers members opportunities to promote their talents by including images of paintings or sculpture and details of events and exhibitions of interest to all: www.MSWPS.com.au.

 Journeys by train and bus give members the opportunity to socialise with like-minded women as they view far away art exhibitions they may not have otherwise seen.
 Paint outs en plein air are encouraged whenever possible.

 MSWPS is grateful for the bequest made by sculptor Ola Cohn, former President of the Society for 15 years until her death in 1964.
-The bequest grants MSWPS access to the Ola Cohn Centre (her former home in East Melbourne) on Thursdays.
+The bequest grants MSWPS access to Ola Cohn House (her former home in East Melbourne) on Thursdays.
 A regular drawing group is held at the centre for members, and monthly member’s meetings and committee meetings are also held there.

 All these events and special occasions lead to a feeling of belonging and an exchange of ideas which is important to artists who work alone.
 MSWPS has been bringing women artists together for over a century and it is constantly striving to develop and reveal the talents of its members to an ever-increasing audience in Melbourne, Australia and the world.

 MSWPS is delighted to present its 113th Annual Exhibition Changing Perspectives 2022 at the Victorian Artists Society Galleries, including this Online Virtual Exhibition to the world.